San Jose, California: Highways

+Cycling

 Central San Jose has seen a gradual expansion of bike lanes over the past decade, which now comprise a network of car-traffic-separated and buffered bike lanes.
 San Jose Bike Party is a volunteer-run monthly social cycling event that attracts up to 1,000 participants during summer months to "build community through bicycling".
-Unfortunately, fewer than one percent of city residents ride bicycles to work as their primary mode of transportation, a statistic unchanged in the past ten years.
-Typically, between 3 and 5 residents are struck and killed by car drivers while bicycling on San Jose streets each year.
+Fewer than one percent of city residents ride bicycles to work as their primary mode of transportation, a statistic unchanged in the past ten years.
+Typically, between three and five residents are struck and killed by car drivers while bicycling on San Jose streets each year.

-Trail network

-San Jose is crossed by several major regional off-street paved trails, most notably the Guadalupe River Trail, Los Gatos Creek Trail, and Coyote Creek Trail.
-These trails extend from near downtown San Jose for dozens of miles to the north and south, and are connected with each other via bicycle routes of varying quality.
-The city is planning to construct new trail extensions in the coming years including the Three Creeks Trail and San Tomas Aquino Creek Trail.

 Notable people

 Sister cities

 San Jose has one of the oldest Sister City programs in the nation.
 In 1957, when the city established a relationship with Okayama, Japan, it was only the third Sister City relationship in the nation, which had begun the prior year.
 The Office of Economic Development coordinates the San Jose Sister City Program which is part of Sister Cities International.
 As of 2014, there are eight sister cities: